reserve-protocol/reserve-index-dtf/README.md

 1. Auction is approved by governance, including an initial price range
 2. Auction is opened, initiating the progression through the predetermined price curve
-   a. ...either by the auction launcher (immediately)
+   a. ...either by the auction launcher (immediately, or soon after)
-   b. ...or permissionlessly (after a delay)
+   b. ...or permissionlessly (after the auction delay passes)
 3. Bids occur
 4. Auction expires